All Bull Elephants’ Sanctuary

 The All Bull Elephants’ Sanctuary (ABES) responds to a great turning in humanity’s evolution: the recognition of animal sentience and the pressing need to heal Nature.
 Our goal is to model ways of living that embody a new understanding of life, what we call ‘being sanctuary.’

 This view differs radically from current models-of-being because it demands conscious, self-stewardship in service to Nature.
 Being sanctuary is unhindered embrace of all life.

 ABES will be located in the lower Piedmont, Georgia, US.
 It will serve as sanctuary for native flora and fauna and captive refugees, male Elephants (bulls) rescued from zoos and circuses.
 Our choice of land and sanctuary design are informed by the understanding that ABES was created and is maintained by others, nonhumans and humans, from the past, present, and future.

 The ABES name reflects an expanded view of sanctuary.
 Elephants’ denotes that it is the Animals who shape our direction and ethics.
-School of Sanctuary describes ABES’ role as a dynamic center where humans learn how to thrive in ways that support Animal self- determination and wellness.
+Center for Nonviolence describes ABES’ role as a dynamic center where humans learn how to thrive in ways that support Animal self- determination and wellness.
 A portion of the land will be set aside for a learning center and care for rescued farmed Animals and wildlife rehabilitation.

 Our curriculum is grounded in principles of being sanctuary which combine science, somatic, and contemplative studies.
 Education programs are designed for those seeking to work in the field of Animal trauma recovery (rescue and sanctuary) and others—families, prisoner re-entry, at-risk youth, students, and health and policy professionals—seeking support and guidance for becoming sanctuary.